protesilaos/notmuch-indicator/README.md

 are run sequentially.
 Their return values are joined into a single string.

-For instance, a value like the following defines three commands:
+For instance, a value like the following defines three searches:

 ```elisp
 (setq notmuch-indicator-args